Share

 This article was originally published on February 11 and has since been updated.

 Can this year's vote be the reset needed to slow the revolving presidential door?
-After the March 15 car accident death of one candidate, a still record-breaking 35 candidates remain in the race for the April 12 first round.
+A record-breaking 35 contenders remain in the race for the April 12 first round.
 They are vying for the votes of a 27.3 million-strong electorate largely concerned about insecurity and corruption.
 If no candidate captures more than 50 percent of the vote, the top two advance to a June 7 runoff.

 Related